-Find out about recruitment intermediaries, the pros and cons of using them, and when they can be useful.
+Find out about recruitment intermediaries or agencies, the pros and cons of using them, and when they can be useful.

 Where to look for vacancies

-For many of our students and graduates, the best source of graduate vacancies and internships is MyFuture, where new opportunities are added every day all year round.
+For many of our students and graduates, the best place to look for graduate vacancies and internships is MyFuture.
+New opportunities get added every day all year round.
 We advertise jobs that target Bath students and graduates.
-We also do not charge to advertise, so it doesn't exclude employers with little or no recruitment budget, and of course our advertising is precisely targeted at Bath students and graduates.
+We also do not charge to advertise, so it doesn't exclude employers with little or no recruitment budget.

 To find the most relevant source for your career interests, discipline and location, you should explore our Find a graduate job pages.
 Another place to look is the occupational information section of our catalogue.
 You will find links to: professional bodies, directories and websites most relevant to a sector or industry.
 For example, Health and Psychology, Natural Resources, Transport and Logistics.

 Recruitment Intermediaries can be useful

 There are certain things recruitment intermediaries can be useful for:

-- Specific areas of employment, where specialist agencies may have a long established expertise and regular clients, e.g. pharmaceutical sales and clinical trials or translation and interpreting.
+- Specific areas of employment.
+Specialist agencies may have a long established expertise and regular clients.
+E.g. pharmaceutical sales and clinical trials or translation and interpreting.

 - More experienced candidates looking for senior roles.
-In those cases the terms ‘recruitment agent’, ‘executive search’ and ‘head-hunter’ may be used interchangeably.
+In those cases the terms ‘recruitment agent’, ‘executive search’ and ‘head-hunter’ may be interchangeably used.

 - Temporary work.
-In particular, if a company has lots of vacancies in one region needing a steady flow of employees, they may put all their recruitment through recruitment intermediaries.
-An employer may use one or several intermediaries and if you approach an employer directly/speculatively it’s always worth asking if they use recruitment intermediaries and if so, which ones.
+If a company has lots of vacancies in one region needing a steady flow of employees, they may put all their recruitment through recruitment intermediaries.
+An employer may use one or several intermediaries.
+If you approach an employer directly/speculatively it’s always worth asking if they use recruitment intermediaries and if so, which ones.

 - Immediate vacancies, that is; opportunities to start straight away.
-If you are a graduate rather than a student applying in your final or postgraduate year then you should probably consider registering with recruitment intermediaries, as part of your job seeking strategy.
+If you are a graduate rather than a student applying in your final or postgraduate year then you should consider registering with recruitment intermediaries as part of your job seeking strategy.